Binance ditches 'stock tokens' as global crackdown widens

 Global scrutiny of the cryptocurrency sector has grown amid worries over lax consumer protection and the use of digital coins for money laundering, with authorities in recent months zeroing in on Binance, one of the world’s biggest platforms.

-Hong Kong's Securities and Futures Commission (SFC) said on Friday here Binance was not licensed to carry out regulated activities in the city.
+Hong Kong's Securities and Futures Commission (SFC) said here after Binance's move that the exchange was not licensed to carry out regulated activities in the city.
 Offering stock tokens to the Hong Kong public without authorisation could be an offence it added.

 “Any person who contravenes a relevant provision may be prosecuted and, if convicted, subject to criminal sanctions,” the SFC said.